MathieuLd/BoplandLicksForDevelopers/README.md

 # BoplandLicksForDevelopers [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 ## Description
-This repository contains a collection of musicXML jazz licks (melodic segments) that were retrived from the [BopLand](https://www.bopland.org/) website.
+This repository contains a collection of musicXML jazz licks (melodic segments) that were retrieved from the [BopLand](https://www.bopland.org/) website.

 The licks are classified in 4 category :
 - bass-clef-licks